Image upload overview

 CKEditor 5 introduces a new way of handling images, with a strong focus on the end–user experience.
 This feature is called Easy Image and its goal is to make the image upload as effortless and intuitive as possible.

-Easy Image is part of the CKEditor Cloud Services offer.
+Easy Image is part of the commercial CKEditor Cloud Services offer.
 It is a SaaS product that:

 - securely uploads images,